ICT Together: New organization’s mission to thank frontline workers

-Dr. Bradley Dart is an orthopedic surgeon in Wichita, working with Ascension Via Christi hospitals.
-A few weeks ago he started noticing needs for medical professionals and a desire from the community to try to help out.
+Dr. Bradley Dart is an orthopedic surgeon in Wichita working with Ascension Via Christi hospitals.
+A few weeks ago he started noticing needs for medical professionals and a desire from the community to help out.
 Restaurants started bringing food to the hospitals, individuals dropped off homemade masks.

-Within a few weeks, he gathered individuals and organizations from throughout the city to bring together their expertise to create a new organization: ICT Together.
-The mission is to support all frontline workers, like nurses, hospital workers, EMTs, paramedics and first responders while also providing opportunities for local businesses.
+Within a few weeks, he gathered individuals and organizations from across the city to bring together their expertise to create a new organization: ICT Together.
+The mission is to support all frontline workers, like nurses, hospital workers, EMTs, paramedics, and first responders while also providing opportunities for local businesses.

 “I’d like to see local businesses get involved, to help our local businesses at the same time,” said Dart.
 He acknowledged many Wichita businesses are struggling financially due to the restrictions caused by the pandemic.
 He said this is “something that allows our businesses to support themselves at the same time they’re supporting health care workers.”

 The website has a section for businesses to enter their information, explaining what services they can provide.
-Dart says it should take less than 5 minutes for a business to fill out.
-So far he’s had interest from those offering lawn care services, car decontamination and cleaning, grocery services and food donations.
-Frontline workers can then browse the services available to find what fits their needs.
+Dart says it should take less than 5 minutes for a business to fill out the user-friendly application.
+So far he’s had interest from those offering lawn care services, car decontamination and cleaning, grocery services, and food donations.
+Frontline workers can then browse the services available to find what best fits their needs.

-“Theres not a single person that hasn’t been affected by [COVID-19 pandemic], we’d like to help everyone if possible,” said Dart.
+“Theres not a single person that hasn’t been affected by [the pandemic], we’d like to help everyone if possible,” said Dart.

 Mattie Schuster is a nurse in the Ascension Via Christi Emergency Department.
-She knows many people are struggling with the changes forced by COVID-19, because people are worried about their loved ones.
+She knows many people are struggling with the changes forced by the COVID-19 because people are worried about their loved ones.

 “This a very difficult time for everyone, not just us.
 Everyone goes home to a family,” said Schuster.